Ruiding1/Diversity_Probe/README.md

 ## Evaluating the model

 Pretrained task model is available at this [link](https://pan.baidu.com/s/1DYPud3q-SH7ZGeJKfbrnZQ)[BaiDuYunDisk] and its extracted code:`dp46`.
-Download and extract them in the `models_pth` directory.
+Download and extract it in the `models_pth` directory.

 In `runDivPro.py`: